Replacement wax seal

 4. Alternately tighten nuts until tank is level and mounting bracket tabs make contact with bowl.

-TIP: Place long carpenter’s level on top of tank to check for level.
+Place long carpenter’s level on top of tank to check for level.

 1. Connect water supply to tank.

 3. Install toilet seat and lid.